otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 been authenticated to.

-Although this specification defines an specific behavior from the Prekey Server (e.g., by specifying that prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
+Although this specification defines an specific behavior from the Prekey Server (e.g., by specifying that user profiles, prekey profiles and prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
 It must be taken into account that a misbehavior from the Prekey Server can potentially affect the security of the whole OTRv4 protocol.
 For this reason, verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.
+Furthermore, clients working with a Prekey Server are expected to upload new user profiles and prekey profiles when they get expired or a new long-term public key is created.

 Note that user profile, prekey profiles and prekey messages submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated,